nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

 #### Connecting the Nodes

 1. Go back to the graph.
-2. Search for the Technical validation node&rsquo;s reject output point.
-3. Pull an arrow from there to the Proposal update node&rsquo;s input point.
+1. Link the reject output of the Technical validation node to the Proposal Update node's input.
-4. Make sure you connect the Proposal update node&rsquo;s output point back to the Technical validation node&rsquo;s input point too.
+1. Link the Proposal update node's output point to the Technical validation node's input point.
     ![]({{file name='Simple_Workflow_024.png'}} ?w=300,border=true,thumbnail=true)
 5. Link the `validate` outpoint point of the Technical validation task to the end node.
 6. Link the `approve` outpoint point of the Juridical advice task to the end node as well.

 {{#> callout type='info' }}
 This node sets a possible ending to the workflow.
 In this situation only one end node will be used, but remember that you may use several end nodes if needed.